topitbopit/stuff/README.md

 # stuff
-actual good and functional scripts ✅
+actually good scripts that are functional ✅